Ol Onal: Structure

 Ol Onal is written from left to right and behaves as a regular alphabet, and not like the typical abugidas used for other Indic scripts: the 6 basic vowels and 24 basic consonants are simply written as standalone letters, and the consonants do not have any inherent vowel.
 So there's no vowel killer (or halant) and no need to form complex clusters or to contextually change the letter forms in ligatures for initial or grouped vowels, and final or grouped consonants.
 (The Ol Chiki alphabet has a similar structure).

 There are three additional signs (referred to as ṭiḍaḥ): the nasalisation sign mu (or mun arang [˜], a dot diacritic used above vowel letters), the lengthening sign ikir (or ikir arang [ː], a dot diacritic used only below the vowel letter a [ɔ], where it can occur simultaneously with the nasalisation sign mu), and hoddond (a special sign occurring only after the consonant letters ab [b] and uj [ʤ] to indicate glottalisation [ɒ]).

 The script also includes ten decimal digits, and an additional abbreviation sign (a small ring above the baseline, at the middle height of letters and digits).

+Letters

+Ol Onal consists of 30 letters, including 6 basic vowels and 24 basic consonants.